 This infestation is caused by Plasmodium falciparum, a parasite which primarily infects red blood cells.
 Using a membrane protein called PfEMP1, it adheres to the walls of blood vessels thereby clogging the brain’s blood supply.
 It causes further damage by breaking down red cells, haemolysis, and by disrupting the blood-brain barrier.
 Check out more on cerebral malaria in the neurochecklists:

 - Cerebral malaria: pathology and clinical features

-- Cerebral malaria: management
+- Cerebral malaria: investigations

 - Post-malaria neurological syndromes